juancarloskatigbak8/Stock-Price-Prediction/README.md

 jupyter notebook

-this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open part2.ipynb
+this will then open Jupyter Notebook in your web browser and once inside Jupyter Notebook, open part2.ipynb and run each code using shift + enter

 Part 3: Creating a Dashboard - built a Streamlit dashboard to visualize benchmark results (csv format vs. parquet with compression scales of 1x, 10x, and 100x) and stock price predictions per company.
 (Open http://localhost:8501/ in your browser)